 Standard 9-inch.
 Used 99% of the time.

-Mini Roller Covers (mini is different from narrow, here is a good purdy that is mini and narrow) Mini is good for behind toilet etc, and standard cylinder size only 3 or 4-inch good for trim, small projects.
+Mini Roller Covers; Here is a good purdy mini roller that is very long and narrow.
+The mini is good for behind toilet etc, and standard cylinder size only 3 or 4-inch good for trim, small projects.

-1- Drywall texture roller: Textured walls are acoustically more pleasing, but expensive to have done professionally.
-A pro will load thinned ‘mud’ into a sprayer (a contraption with a big hopper) and spray globs onto sanded drywalls before priming.
+1- Drywall texture roller: Textured walls are acoustically more pleasing (quiet), but expensive to have done professionally.
+A pro will load thinned ‘mud’ into a sprayer (a contraption with a big hopper) and spray globs onto unsanded drywalls before priming.
 (You can have patterns and even buy this in a can!)
-There is a cheaper way: I have never tried it but this guy seems to know what he’s doing.
+There is a better way: I have never tried it but this guy seems to know what he’s doing.
 The texture roller cover you need is here.
 Good luck!
 Let me know how it goes!

-My recommendation: even the best paint roller cover will not do what a specialist painter can do for you.
+My recommendation for patterns: even the specialty roller cover will not do what a specialist painter can do for you.
 Pros use cloth, sponges etc: they are true artists.
 They make paint look like marble.

-Landlords and ladies take note: save your beat-up walls with texture.
+Landladies and lords take note: save your beat-up walls with texture.
 You don’t need the big machine: this is an all-in-one unit: electric motor sucks in the air you need.
 Brilliant idea.
 Has 3 tips for the main texture types you see.
 Watch the video on the product page.
-I added one onto my wish-list.
-If you want to do what the big boys do, search my site for sprayers: a world of hurt.
+I added this one onto my wish-list.
+If you want to do what the big boys do, search my site for sprayers: a world of fun.

 Finally, a dishonorable mention: